SublimeText/LaTeXTools/docs/completions.md

 	* `always`: always show cwl completions
 	* `never`: never display the popup
 * `env_auto_trigger`: if `true`, autocomplete environment names upon typing `\begin{` or `\end{` (default: `false`)

+## User defined completions

+LaTeXTools provides support for custom user-defined completions through modification of the `LaTeX.sublime-completions` file.
+The user modified version should be placed in your `User` directory, otherwise it will be overwritten by future updates.